vuepress/core/docs/reference/client-api.md

 - Also see:
   - [Guide > Assets > Base Helper](../guide/assets.md#base-helper)

+## hasPage

+- Details:

+  Returns whether the corresponding path has a page.

+## resolve

+- Details:

+  Returns the route and related page metadata corresponding to the path, similar to `router.resolve()`.

 ## Constants

 There are some constants that available in the client side code.